 - Reducing intractable cancer pain in cancer patients.

-Although many cannabis scientists, health care practitioners and CBD aficionados agree that using full or broad-spectrum CBD oil can be more effective, it is also important to remember that it might not be right for everyone.
+Although many cannabis scientists, health care practitioners and CBD aficionados agree that using full or broad-spectrum CBD oil can be more effective then using an oil containing CBD isolate (only the cannabinoid CBD), it is also important to remember that it might not be right for everyone.